-Well before the application deadline, it is in your best interest to contact a select group of potential faculty sponsors (i.e., a member of the Regular/Cooperating Faculty in the Marine Biology Graduate Program) who have complementary research interests to yours.
-You would want to discuss your research intents and goals you have and inquire if they might have lab space and time to provide mentorship during your planned time of graduate study.
+Well before the December 15 deadline, it is in your best interest to contact a select group of potential faculty sponsors (i.e., a member of the Regular/Cooperating Faculty in the Marine Biology Graduate Program who would become your advisor/committee chair if you are admitted) who have complementary research interests to yours.
+In your introductory e-mail, you should plan to discuss your interest in their work and your research intents and goals, and inquire if they might be taking on any graduate students in the fall semester you want to start the program.

-Identification of a sponsor is not required before you apply.
-All completed applications will be available for Marine Biology faculty to review before final selections are made.
-However, contacting potential sponsors before-hand is strongly encouraged.
+Identification of a sponsor is not required before you apply (all completed applications are reviewed before final selections are made); however, contacting potential sponsors before-hand is strongly encouraged.

 Students admitted into the MBGP are expected to have strong undergraduate or MS training in Biological Oceanography, Environmental Science, Marine Science, Marine Biology, Zoology, Microbiology, Botany, Biology, or other life sciences.

 In addition, applicants are expected to have strong undergraduate background in Math, Chemistry, and/or Physics.

 Students are encouraged to prepare themselves academically before applying to the program.
 Needing to take prerequisite/foundational courses after enrollment takes up time and will hinder a student's progress in the program.

 *Calculus is required for ZOOL 631 (Biometry) and OCN 682 (Programming and Statistics in R).
 Because Biometry or Statistics is required of both the MS and PhD (w/o prior MS) degrees, Calculus is a highly recommended course.

 The minimum required GPA for applicants to the MBGP is 3.2

 In recent years, the average GPA of students admitted to the MBGP has been ~3.47